 A NEW DEFOE ATTRIBUTION

 In January 1707, the Act of Union was approved by the Scottish parliament, and the English ratification followed in March.
 The Union would come into effect on 1 May.
 Daniel Defoe, who in September 1706 had been dispatched to Scotland as a secret agent to promote the Union on behalf of the English ministry, began congratulating himself on a job well done.
 But an eleventh-hour hitch threatened to derail the whole affair – at least as Defoe tells it.
 Opportunistic merchants realised that if they imported goods to Scotland before the Union, they would pay a comparatively low level of duty and be able to transport their merchandise into England for free after 1 May.
-Moreover, trade with France was prohibited in England due to the war, but not yet in Scotland, so the free trade secured in article four of the Union opened a brief window for French wine and brandy to reach an English market via a Scottish stopover.
+Moreover, trade with France was prohibited in England due to the war, but not yet in Scotland, so the free trade secured in article four of the Union treaty opened a brief window for French wine and brandy to reach an English market via a Scottish stopover.
 In early April, a group of London merchants petitioned the House of Commons, which was still in session, asking it to prevent such imports on the basis that they were unfair to those who had paid higher duties for less desirable products (such as Portuguese wines), the value of which was bound to drop when the market was flooded.
 It would also cheat the exchequer of the duties payable, as Defoe had warned Lord Treasurer Sidney Godolphin when on 22 February 1707 he offered to investigate.
-On 7 April, the Commons approved a bill designed to prevent the imports; the Queen Anne soon delivered a speech encouraging a crackdown; and, because the House of Lords had not ratified the first bill, a substantially similar one was sent up on 19 April.
+On 7 April, the Commons approved a bill designed to prevent the imports; Queen Anne soon delivered a speech encouraging a crackdown; and, because the House of Lords had not ratified the first bill, a substantially similar one was sent up on 19 April.
 This was known as the Drawback Bill.

 On 22 and 24 April, Defoe wrote to Secretary of State Robert Harley from Edinburgh that news of the Commons vote had caused great consternation in Scotland.
 It was seen as a unilateral attempt to renege on free trade.
 ‘I fear heartily The Unravelling all we have been Doeing’, Defoe wrote; ‘The Vote of the House they say is Directly Against the Union, and they talk of Meeting and Declareing the Union Broke’.
 He says that he is being personally blamed because in promoting the Union he talked up the honour of England’s parliament, reassuring the Scots that they were not putting their head into a lion’s mouth.
 But now it seemed that English interests would be protected at any expense.
 Though feeding on scraps of news, and gaining neither information nor instruction from Harley, Defoe mentions his attempts to allay the Scots’ concerns in print: ‘I Tell them (tho’ I kno’ nothing of it yet) that there will be an Exception for scots men, and have printed the Clause of the last Act with Some Remarks, shown the Necessity of the preventing the Abuses about Tobacco and the Drawbacks, and I endeavour to Buoy them up with hopes’.
 The publication to which he refers, hitherto unidentified, is The Clause Proposed in the English Parliament to Prevent the French Goods being Imported thro’ Scotland; with a Short Remark on the Same.
 This is a new addition to the Defoe canon.